infiniteopt/InfiniteOpt.jl/docs/src/guide/constraint.md

 !!! note
-    Previous versions of `InfiniteOpt` used `@[set/add]_parameter_bounds` which have been deprecated in favor of using [`DomainRestrictions`](@ref) with the the methods described used in this section.
+    Previous versions of `InfiniteOpt` used `@[set/add]_parameter_bounds` which have been deprecated in favor of using [`DomainRestrictions`](@ref) with the methods described used in this section.

 First, domain restrictions can be added to a constraint via [`add_domain_restrictions`](@ref).
 For example, let's add the bound